Where do I stand in 5 years?

 Quite apart from the above-average motivation with which career starters usually get into work.

-A new phase of life is inspiring, one wants to do well, prove others and oneself: "I can do great things".
+A new phase of life inspires, you want to do your thing well, prove yourself and others: “I can do great things”.

 Motivation: Creating great things in the first job - but how?

 The first job should be the opportunity.
 Now, however, it is the case that graduates are motivated by different sources - and therefore have different demands on the employer.

 Counting for some solid structures and clear instructions, others want to live their creativity, introduce ideas, and quickly take responsibility for their own projects or areas.

 Knowing what you want makes the job search process much easier.
 Finally, it is easier to separate the wheat from the chaff, select relevant job advertisements, and apply for a targeted and motivated job.

 Based on the first practical experience gained during internships or other activities, graduates are usually given an approximate idea of the conditions under which they feel comfortable.